Realization of a Recycling-Oriented Society

 a worldwide effort, in line with the Stockholm Convention, which stipulates

 procedures and requirements including proper treatment of PCBs.
 In Japan,

 disposal is undertaken in a systematic manner, mainly by Japan Environmental

 Storage & Safety Corporation (JESCO), which was established by the Ministry

 of the Environment, and we are undertaking the treatment of our PCBs with its

 completion targeted ahead of the national schedule.

 To achieve these targets, we are steadily implementing steps to address PCB waste, including ceasing use of products and devices that contain PCBs and putting such items into storage, confirming disposal volume, and looking into providers with facilities to treat low-concentration PCB waste on our behalf.
-As of fiscal 2017, we had made favorable progress toward our target, with completed disposal reaching 79% on a disposal cost basis.
+We made significant progress in the disposal of waste stabilizers in fiscal 2018.